Spatio-Temporal Contrastive Learning Enhanced GNNs for Session-based Recommendation: Experiment

-\item \textbf{SR-GNN}~\cite{DBLP:conf/aaai/WuT0WXT19} is the first GNN-based model for the SBR task, which transforms the session data into a direct unweighted graph and utilizes gated GNN to learn the representation of the item-transitions graph.
+\textbf{GNN-based Methods: } \begin{itemize}[leftmargin=*] \item \textbf{SR-GNN}~\cite{DBLP:conf/aaai/WuT0WXT19} is the first GNN-based model for the SBR task, which transforms the session data into a direct unweighted graph and utilizes gated GNN to learn the representation of the item-transitions graph.

 \item \textbf{GC-SAN}~\cite{DBLP:conf/ijcai/XuZLSXZFZ19} uses gated GNN to extract local context information and then employs the self-attention mechanism to obtain the global representation.

 \item \textbf{CSRM}~\cite{DBLP:conf/sigir/WangRMCMR19} integrates an internal memory encoder through an external memory network by considering the correlation between neighboring sessions.